madness118/madness118/README.md

 * learning python and c#
 * interest in computer science
-* attempting a range of projects
+* currently working on a group project: Quantum Minigolf at HKUST

 <hr>